-RLS: Basically, I guess that I get up and go to work every day or as much as possible.
+RLS: Only in knowing that basically, I guess that I get up and go to work every day or as much as possible.
 My wife is happy with me.
 I can say that.
 I guess that pretty much squares the whole thing up.
 She's happy.
 She says, "Bob, we just have enough to get along with for this week.
 Maybe next week, it would be better."
 She never has a harsh word to say.
 That's my satisfaction.